simplex-chat/simplexmq/protocol/xftp.md

 If file recipient ID is successfully deleted, the server must send `ok` response.

 In current implementation of XFTP protocol in SimpleX Chat clients don't use FACK command.
 Files are automatically expired on servers after configured time interval.

+## Threat model

+#### Global Assumptions

+ - A user protects their local database and key material.
+ - The user's application is authentic, and no local malware is running.
+ - The cryptographic primitives in use are not broken.
+ - A user's choice of servers is not directly tied to their identity or otherwise represents distinguishing information about the user.

+#### A passive adversary able to monitor the traffic of one user

+*can:*

+ - identify that and when a user is sending files over XFTP protocol.

+ - determine which servers the user sends/receives files to/from.

+ - observe how much traffic is being sent, and make guesses as to its purpose.

+*cannot:*

+ - see who sends files to the user and who the user sends the files to.

+#### A passive adversary able to monitor a set of file senders and recipients

+ *can:*

+ - learn which XFTP servers are used to send and receive files for which users.

+ - learn when files are sent and received.

+ - perform traffic correlation attacks against senders and recipients and correlate senders and recipients within the monitored set, frustrated by the number of users on the servers.

+ - observe how much traffic is being sent, and make guesses as to its purpose

+*cannot, even in case of a compromised transport protocol:*

+ - perform traffic correlation attacks with any increase in efficiency over a non-compromised transport protocol

+#### XFTP server

+*can:*

+- learn when file senders and recipients are online.

+- know how many file chunks and chunk sizes are sent via the server.

+- perform the correlation of the file chunks as belonging to one file via either a re-used transport connection, user's IP address, or connection timing regularities.

+- learn file senders' and recipients' IP addresses, and infer information (e.g. employer) based on the IP addresses, as long as Tor is not used.

+- delete file chunks, preventing file delivery, as long as redundant delivery is not used.

+- lie about the state of a file chunk to the recipient and/or to the sender  (e.g. deleted when it is not).

+- refuse deleting the file when instructed by the sender.

+*cannot:*

+- undetectably corrupt file chunks.

+- learn the contents, name or the exact size of sent files.

+- learn approximate size of sent files, as long as more than one server is used to send file chunks.

+- compromise the users' end-to-end encryption of files with an active attack.

+#### An attacker who obtained Alice's (decrypted) chat database

+*can:*

+- see the history of all files exchanged by Alice with her communication partners, as long as files were not deleted from the database.

+- receive all files sent and received by Alice that did not expire yet, as long as information about these files was not removed from the database.

+- prevent Alice's contacts from receiving the files she sent by deleting all or some of the file chunks from XFTP servers.

+#### A user's contact

+*can:*

+- spam the user with files.

+- forever retain files from the user.

+*cannot:*

+- cryptographically prove to a third-party that a file came from a user (assuming the user's device is not seized).

+- prove that two contacts they have is the same user.

+- cannot collaborate with another of the user's contacts to confirm they are communicating with the same user, even if they receive the same file.

+#### An attacker with Internet access

+*can:*

+- Denial of Service XFTP servers.

+*cannot:*

+- send files to a user who they are not connected with.

+- enumerate file chunks on an XFTP server.